 Return to No Frills NZ Literature home page.

---it was strung across the dark driveway on the opposite side of the street--Ben Truscott felt visited by a random and wrenching memory.
+When Ben Truscott climbed out of his car to survey the height of the wire-mesh gate through the inky-fingered blackness of the evening, he stood for a moment, rocking back and forth on both feet, and feeling visited all of a sudden by a random and wrenching memory.
 The sort of memory that, now he was in his forties, quickly became so vivid as to leave him floundering.
-He heard the reassuring sound of the car doors closing; but already, starting across the dim, stubbled asphalt on the road, he was struggling to maintain any control over his sense of the present.
+He heard the reassuring sound of Jason's car door slamming nearby him in the dark.
+He took another look at the gate where it was strung out, wobbly and forbidding, across the driveway on the opposite side of the street; but already, as he started to step forward over the thin, stubbled asphalt on the road, he was struggling to maintain any control over his sense of the present.

 Truscott was remembering when he and Valerie had first moved into Heatley Avenue, over a dozen years ago.
 How they'd waited to meet their neighbours and settle in--though nothing happened and he'd just gone off to work every day at the university without really getting to know anybody in the area.
 They had a little Shetland collie then, named Miss Prism.
 His wife's idea of a joke after he'd introduced her to the genteel pleasures of Being Earnest.
 Miss Prism was inclined to get out to the garden in the middle of the night and bark along the back fence-line; most nights, Truscott had to get up at some point and shoo her inside.
-Then one summer afternoon, while he was at work, his wife answered a brief phone-call: 'why can't you keep quiet that fucking mongrel-dog?'
+Then one summer afternoon, while he was at work, his wife answered a brief phone-call: 'why can't you keep the noise down from that fucking mongrel-dog?'
 Click.
 After talking to Valerie and hearing about some oddities that had happened over recent days, Truscott deduced that someone had stolen the mail out of their letterbox, used it to look up their telephone number and then, after replacing the mail, made the anonymous call.
 Truscott calmed his wife.
 That evening he went to each of the three houses that adjoined the back of their section.
 At each he'd knocked on the door, introduced himself, apologised for the trouble about the dog and promised in future to keep the animal inside at night.
 He carefully, but firmly, added that he would appreciate it if his wife did not receive any more phone calls.
-And it was this Truscott remembered so fully: how, as he stood at the trim front-doorways of these strangers' houses in the sticky air, with the quiet yellow glow coming from porch-lights and the irritation of moths battering about, and a glimpse of long, floral-wallpapered passageways into other lives in the background, every one of these neighbours had blankly denied knowing anything.
-About the trouble, about the noise or, in one case, a young woman said, 'You have a dog?'
+And it was this Truscott remembered so fully: how, as he stood on the porches before the trim front-doorways of these strangers' houses, with a smooth yellow glow coming from porch-lights in the sticky air and the irritation of moths battering about, and a glimpse past the creaking, pulled-back doors of long, floral-wallpapered passageways and other lives beyond, every one of these neighbours had blankly denied knowing anything.
+About the trouble, about the noise and, in one case, a young woman even said, 'You have a dog?'
 Poor old Miss Prism.
 Shut inside the living-room each night for the latter half of her life until, at length, she died.
-And all this despite the absolute fact that, throughout the afternoon on almost every summer weekend, that boy in the place to their left, that what's-his-name, he liked to wax his car out on the road with its windows down and the base from his sound-system up loud--so loud that Truscott felt the picture-frames trembling on his walls.
+And all this despite the absolute fact that, throughout the afternoons on almost every summer weekend, the kid in the place to their left, that young what's-his-name, he liked to wax his car out on the road with its windows down and the base from his sound-system up loud--so loud that Truscott felt the picture-frames trembling on his walls.

-Truscott pushed open the wire fence with unexpected difficulty.
-He was a tall man, and athletic, I'd say, heavy-necked and with a large head that was balding from the front, but he was still in his nice casual-jacket from work.
-In the poor light he had to be careful not to catch any threads on the wire, and anyway the wobbly gate rose nearly to his shoulder and so it was hard to shift.
-As he walked up the driveway a big dog began its throaty barking somewhere inside the house.
-Giving tongue, his father used to call it.
-Truscott could sense Jason cringe a little at the sound, even though the boy was walking behind him.
+Truscott pushed open the wire gate with a bit more difficulty than he'd expected.
+He was a tall man and athletic, heavy-necked and broad-chested, and with a large head that was balding from the front, the sort of man who had no trouble pushing open gates, but he was still in his nice casual-jacket from work.
+In this poor light he had to be careful not to catch any threads on the wire, and anyway the shaky, ramshackle gate rose nearly to his shoulder and so it was rather hard to shift.
+As he walked up the twin strips of concrete that formed the driveway, a big dog began its throaty barking from somewhere inside the house.
+Giving tongue, Truscott remembered his father used to call it.
+He could sense Jason cringing a little at the sound, even though the boy was following right behind him.

-No sign of any vehicle in the carport, but the lights were on at the front of the house.
-The place was a rough, square shape, and the porch attached like an after-thought--maximum floor-space from the minimum use of materials.
-Typical of the state houses along this part of Crewe Crescent, Truscott thought.
-He eyed the weathered-brick exterior.
-Its chunky roof was mostly lost in darkness, despite the glow coming through the thin curtains onto the scrappy lawn and the path off the driveway.
-These people couldn't bother with an outside lamp.
-And the garden that Truscott could make out in the shadow along the front wall as he approached, it was an overgrown mess, predictably.
-He imagined cobwebs hanging from the soffit.
-Truscott stepped up to the door.
+No sign of any vehicle in the slumping carport, but some lights were on inside the house.
+The house itself was a rough, square-shaped place, with a porch attached like an after-thought.
+Maximum floor-space from the minimum use of materials: typical of the state houses along this part of Crewe Crescent, Truscott decided.
+He eyed up the weathered-brick exterior and the chunky roof that was mostly lost in darkness, despite the glow coming through the thin curtains onto the scrappy, uneven front lawn and the path off the driveway.
+These people just couldn't be bothered with an outside lamp.
+And the ornamental garden that Truscott could make out in the shadow along the shabby front wall as he turned onto the path and approached, it was an overgrown mess, predictably.
+He marched up the porch steps, imagining old cobwebs hanging from the soffit.
+Truscott stood before the door.

-He looked back at his son, his glance meaning to say: are you sure this is what you want?
-The boy could see him in the light available.
+He looked back for his son, with his glance meaning to say: are you sure this is what you want?
+The boy could see him well enough in the limited light available.

 But Truscott paused from these reflections--his son was saying something.

-'He's a hori,' Jason repeated with vehemence, his nose wrinkling up in contempt as he lengthened the 'o'.
+'He's a hori,' Jason repeated with vehemence, keeping both feet planted on the lower step, his nose wrinkling up in contempt as he lengthened the 'o'.

-Where on earth did the boy learn this sort of thing?
+Dear God, where on earth did the boy learn this sort of thing?
 Not in their own home, that much was certain.
 Truscott was sure he'd never...he felt shocked.
-He was about to scold Jason but he heard someone, alerted by the dog's continued warnings, no doubt, coming along the corridor on the other side of the door.
-There was just time to knock loudly and thus give some propriety to their being here before the dog-noise ceased and the door decisively opened.
+He was about to scold Jason but he saw someone, alerted by the dog's continued warnings, no doubt, coming along the corridor on the other side of the door-glass.
+There was just time to knock loudly and thus give some propriety to their being here, waiting on a stranger's porch, before the dog-noise ceased and the door decisively opened.
 Truscott made a mental note to talk to Jason about language later.

-And the man standing sideways in the corridor was indeed Maori--not too dark--younger than Truscott and shorter, a bit undernourished-looking, actually.
-He was wearing a ragged, sleeveless denim-jacket over a white t-shirt and one of those tracksuit bottoms with stripes along the sides, and his longish hair was unwashed and dishevelled--he looked as if maybe he'd just woken up.
+And the man standing sideways-on in the corridor was indeed Maori--not too dark--younger than Truscott and shorter, a wiry, scrawny build, a bit undernourished-looking, actually.
+A heavy-boned but lean face.
+He was wearing a ragged, sleeveless denim-jacket over a white t-shirt and one of those black tracksuit bottoms with stripes on the sides, and his longish hair that fell in front of his ears was unwashed and dishevelled--he looked as if maybe he'd just woken up.

 'Mr Winterburn,' Truscott managed to say.
 'Are you Zack's father?'
-He was about to extend his hand when a grimly panting Alsatian bounded round the man and stopped short on the rubber front-mat.
-The large animal examined Truscott with its black eyes and nostrils wide.
+He was about to extend his hand when a large and grimly panting Alsatian bounded round the man and stopped short on the rubber front-mat.
+The animal examined Truscott with its black eyes and damp nostrils wide.
 Then it let out a muscular growl.

 'Careful,' said Winterburn.
 'He's pretty wild, eh.
 He'd go for you.'

 Jason was backing away, but Truscott thought the dog was nothing more than curious.
-He put forward his fist, fingers well out of the road, and let the creature try a sniff.
+He put forward his fist, fingers balled up well out of the road, and let the creature try a sniff.

-'Watch your hand,' Winterburn warned.
+'Watch your hand, eh,' Winterburn warned.
 'He'd have it off.'

-The dog licked exploratory slobber onto Truscott's knuckles.
-Truscott gave the canine head a reassuring pat.
+The dog put some exploratory slobber onto Truscott's knuckles and then licked them.
+Truscott gave the broad canine head a reassuring pat.
 He glanced at Winterburn: the man seemed a little disappointed.

-'I'm Jason's father,' he said, nodding behind him to his son.
+'I'm Jason's father,' Truscott said, nodding behind him to his son.
 'Our boys are at Winchester School together.
 Can we come in for a minute?'

 'Yeah, course.'

-Winterburn stepped back into the house and called the dog inside.
-It loped off along the passageway to the far end and disappeared round a corner.
-Winterburn reached past them to shut the front door and then opened a door in the passage.
-Truscott and Jason began to follow him though into the living-room.
+Winterburn stepped back into the house and called the dog inside with an authoritative grunt.
+It loped off along the corridor to the far end of the passageway and disappeared round a corner.
+Truscott and Jason entered, and Winterburn reached carefully past them to shut the front door.
+Then he opened another door beside him in the passage, and they began to follow him though into what seemed the living or dining-room.

-The room was another terrible mess: cold, and with fish-and-chip papers and some broken toys spread around an ugly sofa and two grey, second-hand-looking easy-chairs.
-The floor uncarpeted--just bare, unpolished boards.
-Everything was grouped around a large television playing something loud from its dusty, dark cabinet in the corner, with the edge of the curtains bunched along its top.
-As Truscott walked in further, he noticed that the pale green colours on the walls didn't really match.
-And three urchins, two little boys and a girl but each with remarkably adult hairstyles, all blond-dyed streaks cut short at the front and left long at the back--there was no sign of a mother anywhere--were looking up at him from the tatty sofa.
-Each in a rugby-league-club t-shirt and orange sweatpants stained with tomato-sauce.
-The girl just a pretty infant, but with an untidy ribbon in her hair and wearing jandals.
-Truscott had the impression the children were part of the mess too, amongst the confusion and the close smell of grease from the chip-papers.
+The room was in a terrible mess: cold, and with crumpled-up fish-and-chip papers and some broken toys spread around on an uncarpeted floor--just bare, unpolished wooden boards.
+At the far side of the room an ugly blue sofa and two grey, coarsely upholstered, second-hand-looking easy-chairs were grouped near a large television that was playing something loud from its dusty plastic cabinet.
+The bottom edge of some floral curtains drawn over a window was bunched up along the cabinet's top.
+Truscott walked further into the room and noticed that the pale green colours on the walls didn't really match; they made an uneven join at one corner.
+And three urchins, two little boys and a girl but each with remarkably adult hairstyles, all blond-dyed streaks cut short on the forehead and left long at the back--there was no sign of a mother anywhere--were looking up at him from the folds of the tatty sofa.
+Each in a garish rugby-league-club t-shirt and the same sort of orange sweatpants, stained with tomato-sauce.
+The girl just a pretty infant, but with an untidy ribbon in her hair and wearing jandals, and the boys somewhat older and in bare feet.
+Truscott had the impression the children were part of the mess too, amongst the confusion and TV noise and the close smell of grease from the chip-papers.

-One of the boys, the elder of the two, appeared to recognise Jason, who was shrinking in a bit behind Truscott's legs.
-Truscott could see this Zack, though fleshy, was only about the same size as his son.
+One of the boys, the elder of the two, appeared to recognise Jason, who was already shrinking in a bit behind Truscott's legs.
+Truscott could see that this Zack, though fleshy, was only about the same size as his son.
+Zack.
 Was the name short for something?
-A child with a square face, it was flat with a certain yellowish tinge--he didn't appear particularly strong.
+A child with squinting brown eyes in a square face--it was flat with a rather yellowish tinge--who didn't appear particularly strong.
 Though he looked mean, certainly.
 One of those tough little toddlers in the playground who just doesn't care how far things go.
-Probably had a lot of practice at handling hurt.
+Probably had a lot of practice at handling any hurt.
 Whereas Jason was a lovely, gentle, dreamy boy when he was left in peace and, not to put too fine a point on it, the lad was a bit of a cream-puff.
-He'd curled one hand around Truscott's thigh, but even so his hold wasn't all that tight.
+Truscott could feel where Jason had reached out and was now curling one hand around his father's thigh for protection, but even so the hold wasn't all that tight.

-Truscott gazed across at Winterburn in the middle of the room.
-The man didn't look as tough as young Zack.
-True, Truscott saw, he needed a shave, and speckled, homemade tattoos were prominent on Winterburn's forearms, but still...he was actually scrawny.
+Truscott shifted his gaze across to Winterburn in the middle of the room.
+The man didn't even look as tough as young Zack.
+True, Truscott saw, Winterburn needed a shave, and speckled, homemade tattoos were prominent on one of his arms where the sleeve of his t-shirt was riding up, but still...he was actually tiny.
 He already had a somewhat beaten look.
 Truscott realised that he could probably take the man in a fair fight.
-He told himself that this was silly, not at all the sort of nonsense he should encourage in anyone--but I have to interject here and point out that, underneath, the thought still gave Truscott enormous pleasure.
+He told himself that this was silly, not at all the sort of nonsense he should encourage in anyone--but the thought still gave him tremendous pleasure.
 If necessary, he could...but, of course, there was no condoning that type of thing.

 'D'you like a beer?'
-Winterburn asked over the noise from the TV, although he didn't move.
+Winterburn asked over the sounds from the TV, although he didn't move.

 'No thanks, I'm really only here about some trouble Jason's been having at school.'